mhzawadi/invoiceplane/README.md

 docker stack deploy --compose-file stack-invoiceplane.yml invoiceplane
 ```

+#### Using the traefik proxy

+If you use the above compose file, you will need to update your `/etc/hosts` file.
+you will need to add `127.0.0.1 invoiceplane.docker.local` to it in order that traefik does its routing, else you will get a `404` error page.

 ### persistent config

 if you run docker swarm, you can add your config to docker swarm config and have it persist across containers.